ros-mobile-robots/ros-mobile-robots.github.io/docs/control.md

 70: -- -- -- -- -- -- -- --</pre>

 As you can see the address of the motor driver is detected at `0x0f`.

+### ROS Wrapper

+To use the available library of the Grove I2C motor driver in ROS we need to create a wrapper node.